 9 foods to eat if you want healthier skin, hair and nails

-And there is another reason why it is such a powerhouse.
-“It is also involved in the regulation of genes and cell signaling and may contribute to the health of hair, skin and nails given its role in the production of the protein keratin”, explains Meredith Rofheart, MS, RD, Culina Health registered dietitian.
+And there’s another reason it’s such a powerhouse.
+“It is also involved in gene regulation and cell signaling and may contribute to healthy hair, skin and nails given its role in the production of the protein keratin,” explains Meredith RofheartMS, RD, Registered Dietitian at Culinary Health.

-Fortunately, it’s relatively easy to get enough biotin through your diet, although Rofheart says some populations, such as breastfeeding women and those with a rare genetic enzyme disorder called biotinidase deficiency, might. having trouble getting the recommended amount.
+Fortunately, it’s relatively easy to get enough biotin through your diet, although Rofheart says some populations, such as breastfeeding women and those with a rare genetic enzyme disorder called biotinidase deficiency, may have struggling to get the recommended amount.
 “Biotin deficiencies are very rare.
-Most people with a varied diet will have no problem meeting their biotin needs,”explains Claire Virga, RDN, MS, CDN, registered dietitian at Rooted Wellness, a private practice dedicated to women’s health.
-However, alcoholism can increase the risk of biotin deficiency because alcohol blocks the absorption of biotin.
+Most people with a varied diet will have no problem meeting their biotin needs,” says Claire VirginRDN, MS, CDN, a Registered Dietitian with Rooted well-being, a private practice dedicated to women’s health.
+“However, alcoholism can increase the risk of biotin deficiency because alcohol blocks the absorption of biotin.
 Eating raw egg whites regularly can also increase the risk of deficiency.
 Raw egg whites contain a protein called avidin, which blocks the absorption of biotin.”

-Vital farms Large Grade A Eggs, 12 units ($6)
+vital farms Large Grade A Eggs, 12 units ($6)

 The nutrient can also be found in animal sources like hamburger meat and pork, Rofheart says.

 “Most nuts and seeds provide a healthy dose of biotin,” says Virga.
 “Walnuts are an exceptionally good source of biotin, containing 9.5 micrograms per serving.”
 Koller suggests adding raw nuts for crunching to your oatmeal or salad or having them as a midday snack.